-A watering squeeze bottle or syringe is excellent for avoiding messes and knowing exactly how much water you’re giving to each tiny plant.
-They come in handy when you need to water a compact succulent arrangement or garden craft, such as these DIY succulent Christmas ornaments.
-A gentle squeeze of the watering bottle is all you need to water a small arrangement such as the tree ornaments shown below.
+Watering squeeze bottles or syringes are excellent for avoiding messes and designating different amounts of water to each small plant.
+They come in handy when watering compact succulent arrangements or garden crafts, such as the DIY succulent Christmas ornaments below.
+A gentle squeeze of the watering bottle is all you need for a smaller arrangement.

 Water Succulents Thoroughly

-Remember to keep a watchful eye when watering your succulents and cacti.
-Once you feel the soil is dry to the touch, grab your watering can and drench the soil thoroughly until you see water draining from the bottom of the pot.
-This will be your cue to stop watering!
+Always keep a watchful eye when watering your succulents and cacti.
+Once you feel that the soil is dry to the touch, it’s time to water.

-To do this, simply stick the spout of your watering can directly above the soil (not the leaves) and let the water flow gently for a few seconds.
+Simply stick the spout of your watering can directly above the soil, as shown below, (don’t water the leaves, they don’t need it!) and let the water flow gently for a few seconds.
 Do this in small increments until you see water spill out of the drainage hole.

-Then, let your plant sit for a few minutes before discarding the water from the saucer.
-This is a very important step and many people don’t realize how crucial it is when learning how to water succulents.
 Why is this so important?
-If you don’t discard the drained water from the saucer, then the roots of your plant will be exposed to too much moisture for an extended period of time and it may rot — not good!
+Well, if you don’t discard the drained water from the saucer, then the roots of your plant will be exposed to too much moisture for an extended period of time and they may rot.